TheCacophonyProject/csalt/README.md

 - Argument Examples:
 More specific information will override, other information.

-If no server-url is specified, csalt will use the live server. live, test,test-prefix and user arguments will override others
+If no server-url is specified, csalt will use the prod server. prod, test,test-prefix and user arguments will override others

 With the above config by default